allyssonallan/EvoGen_course/Files/filtering.md

 Let us see the options for this script (implemented by T. Linderoth and F.G.
 Vieira and others).
 This script reads a VCF file and filter SNPs based on a set of rules.

-It is similar to SAMtools `varfilter.pl` script but it extends some of the filters.
+We can use SAMtools `varfilter.pl` script to perform some of the filters.
+This script reads a VCF file and filter SNPs based on a set of rules.
-Please note that this script is only for SNP filtering and will ignore INDELs (which we have already filtered out using SAMtools).
+Please note that we are ignoring INDELs (which we have already filtered out using SAMtools).

+Alternatively, one can use SNPCleaner (available in your scripts/ folder and also [here](https://github.com/fgvieira/ngsClean), mostly implemented by T. Linderoth and F.G.
+Vieira).
+We provide a tutorial to use such filtering tool [here](https://github.com/mfumagalli/EvoGen_course/tree/Files/filtering_snpcleaner.pl), although it may not be fully stable with more recent version of SAMtools.

 ```
-perl ../scripts/SNPcleaner.pl --help
+perl scripts/SNPcleaner.pl --help

 Usage:
 SNPcleaner.pl [OPTIONS] <infile.vcf>